rust-lang/book/second-edition/src/ch15-03-drop.md

 specify can be used to release resources like files or network connections.
 We’re introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a smart pointer.
-For example, `Box<T>` customizes `Drop` in order to deallocate the space on the heap that the box points to.
+For example, `Box<T>` customizes `Drop` to deallocate the space on the heap that the box points to.

 In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
 If they forget, the system might become overloaded and crash.
 In Rust, we can specify that a particular bit of code should be run whenever a value goes out of scope, and the compiler will insert this code automatically.

-This means we don’t need to be careful about placing clean up code everywhere in a program that an instance of a particular type is finished with, but we still won’t leak resources!
+As a result, we don’t need to be careful about placing cleanup code everywhere in a program that an instance of a particular type is finished with, but we still won’t leak resources!

 We specify the code to run when a value goes out of scope by implementing the `Drop` trait.
 The `Drop` trait requires us to implement one method named `drop` that takes a mutable reference to `self`.
-In order to be able to see when Rust calls `drop`, let’s implement `drop` with `println!` statements for now.
+To see when Rust calls `drop`, let’s implement `drop` with `println!` statements for now.

-Listing 15-14 shows a `CustomSmartPointer` struct whose only custom functionality is that it will print out `Dropping CustomSmartPointer!` when the instance goes out of scope.
-This will demonstrate when Rust runs the `drop`
+Listing 15-14 shows a `CustomSmartPointer` struct whose only custom functionality is that it will print `Dropping CustomSmartPointer!` when the instance goes out of scope.
+This example demonstrates when Rust runs the `drop`
 function:

 <span class="filename">Filename: src/main.rs</span>